meng1994412/rosukulele/README.md

 ## Introduction

 The goal of this package is to have a RethinkRobotics Sawyer robot autonomously tune a ukulele.
-The ukulele, a custom pick, and a custom tunig peg are all in designated locations on a platform along with an alvar tag.
-Sawyer senses the alvar tag and by nowing the relative locations of each of its needed tools, it tunes the ukulele.
-The main pattern occurs like this:
+The ukulele, a custom pick, and a custom tuning peg are all placed in pre-designated locations on a platform along with an alvar tag.
+Using the built-in head camera, Sawyer senses the alvar tag and knows the relative locations of each of the aforemetnioned tools, it tunes the ukulele.
+The tuning process can be broken down into the following pattern:

 1. Pick up the pick
 2. Pluck the designated ukulele string